yast/yast.github.io/_posts/2019-01-31-highlights-of-yast-development-sprint-69-70.md

 During the development process some problems detected in the **AutoYaST configuration** were addressed too.

-## Updated YaST Branding and Icon Handling   {#updated-yast-branding-and-icon-handling}
+## Updated YaST Branding and Icon Handling

 In the past the YaST icons were included in the `yast2-branding-openSUSE` (openSUSE) and `yast2-theme-SLE` (SUSE Linux